Mercieral/Terminal-Battles/README.md

 Refer to issues on the project, but some intial issues we had are as follows:

-#### Coloring on other operating systems

-TODO - Aaron, upload image of your screen

 #### NCurses display issues

 Occasionally the screen will have trouble displaying characters correctly at the right place or showing all the characters.
 To solve this issue, close the exectuable and re-run the application.
 If this does now solve the problem, rebuild the application or refer to [Screen size issue](#screen-size-adjusting)

+#### Coloring on other operating systems

+TODO - Aaron, upload image of your screen

 #### Screen size adjusting

+Issue found on Darwn is screen sizing.
+Occassionally the terminal would not adjust the terminal size to the size determined at the beginning of the program.
+To solve this issue, either restart the program or adjust the screen size to be about a quarter of the screen.

+While the program is running, the screen should not be adjusted.
+If the screen is adjusted, the text will potentially lose formatting.
+Avoid adjusting the screen while playing the game.

+Currently, the application has not been tested over SSH.
+There is potential there will be problems.